plone/plone.app.imaging/README.txt

 Archetypes_ into a separate package in order to make it user-configurable and add support for storing the image data into ZODB blobs_.

-In addition it provides pluggable transformation chains (eg for cropping) (see section `Image transforms`_) for details how to use or define transforms.
+In addition it provides support for pluggable transformation chains (e.g. for cropping).
+Please see section `Image transforms`_ for details how to use or define such transformations.

   .. _Archetypes: http://plone.org/products/archetypes
   .. _blobs: http://plone.org/products/plone.app.blob